 TINA: (Suddenly, angry) She didn't even look back!
-She tossed her bag in the back of the Corolla, got in, kissed that little slut and not once did she look back at her house, to say goodbye to the walls, to the doors or at least to me, watching her from the window.
+She tossed her bag in the back of the Corolla, got in, kissed that little slut and not once did she look back at her house.
 I told myself: if she turns to look for me she'll come back.
-I told myself that: if she looks back, it'll be like a goodbye and it will make it all meaningful.
+I told myself that: if she looks back, it'll be like a goodbye.
 But that's not how it went.
-She didn't even glance at her home!
-She left for good, or at least for five years, and she couldn't even lift a finger to say: (Imitating Nicole) "I should leave my parents a note so they won't worry about me!"
+She left for good and she couldn't even lift a finger to say: (Imitating Nicole) "I should leave my parents a note so they won't worry about me!"
 (Ben disapproves of her imitation) That's why I never mentioned I saw her leave.
 Because it felt too harsh, too humiliating.
-Better to leave the mystery, right?
-She left and we don't know where she is!